ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

  **kind**
      the type or category of the object.
  **time**
-     the time at which the data describing the entity (state) is valid.
-Alternatively, the time at which the entity enters the state described by the other fields.
+     The moment at which the entity state described by this sample is valid.
  **coordinate**
      A coordinate pair that defines a location in a 2D cartisian coordinate system.
  **path**